2021 Recipient

 Dissertation Title: A Phenomenological Study of Formerly Incarcerated Latino Men in California Community Colleges

-Dissertation Description: This study explored the disparities that formerly incarcerated Latino male students encounter while attempting to achieve positive educational outcomes in community college, and to advocate for policies, programs, services that support students in successfully navigating the higher education pipeline. |
+Dissertation Description: Her study explored the disparities that formerly incarcerated Latino male students encounter while attempting to achieve positive educational outcomes in community college, and to advocate for policies, programs, services that support students in successfully navigating the higher education pipeline. |

 2017 Recipient

-Dr. Mireya Gutiérrez-AgueroDissertation Title: Perceived Experiences of Latino Male STEM Scholars
+Dra.
+Mireya Gutiérrez-AgueroDissertation Title: Perceived Experiences of Latino Male STEM Scholars

 Dissertation Description: This study explored the experiences and perceptions of Latino men who initially attended a community college and graduated from a four-year university with a STEM degree in Southern California.
 Grounded in critical race and self-determination theories, findings revealed the importance of family, peers, institutional agents, support programs, and intrinsic motivation on student success. |